paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 (5) The Office of Personnel Management shall prescribe regulations necessary for the administration of this subsection.
 The regulations shall ensure that an individual who has completed an initial tour of active duty is not excluded from the application of this subsection because of having been released from such tour of duty shortly before completing 3 years of active service, having been honorably released from such duty.

-**(g) Eligibility of Department of Defense Employees in Time-limited Appointments to Compete for Permanent Appointments.—**
+**(m) Eligibility of Department of Defense Employees in Time-limited Appointments to Compete for Permanent Appointments.—**

 (1) **Definitions.—** — In this subsection—